rocket-icon

 5. What practical steps should recruiters take to prevent fraud?

-Integrate AI-enabled verification early in the hiring process, maintain transparent digital records and train teams to recognise fraud tactics.
+Apply AI-enabled verification early in the process, require at least one verified camera-on interview, keep transparent records of verification steps, and train hiring teams to recognise fraud tactics.